-We use a set of straightforward semantic driven features which is inspired by previous works [5], [6], [8], [10] and chosen based on empirical experiments.
-We discern between the intra-frame features which are computed within each frame and focus on describing the character of the object, i.e. the posture, and an inter-frame feature which expresses the character of the change that happens between consecutive frames.
+We use a set of straightforward semantic driven features which is inspired by previous works [7], [8], [10], [12] and chosen based on empirical experiments.
+We discern between the intra-frame features which are computed within each frame and which focus on describing the character of the object, i.e. the posture, and a inter-frame feature which expresses the character of the change that happens between consecutive frames.